 Several courses that are related in terms of methodology and content.

-Description of the modules of the program with regard to e.g. duration, learning objectives, ECTS (credit points), types of examinations and prerequisites.
+Detailed description of the modules of the program in terms of duration, learning objectives, ECTS (credit points), types of exams and prerequisites and more.

 With the eLearning platform Moodle, students and lecturers can easily and conveniently exchange materials, dates and information about their courses.
 Moodle is operated together with the Service Center Teaching (SCL).